 encourage students to practise their English with their roommates

 ensure that students travelling alone do not feel isolated

 ensure that students who are the only representative of their country do not feel isolated

 ensure that whatever their mother tongue, they will be able to talk to another student in English

 encourage students who have travelled to the course together to develop new friendships alongside their existing ones and expand their horizons

 where possible, students in each dormitory or homestay will not speak the same first language.

 consider student accommodation preferences (as indicated on the YL Enrolment Form), but all decisions are made at the discretion of CAE, and are made in line with the above principles

-Please note that many of the residential dormitories are located near to each other, so friends and siblings may be quite close together even if they are allocated to different bedrooms.
+Please note that many of the residential rooms and dormitories are located near to each other, so friends and siblings may be quite close together even if they are allocated to different bedrooms.
 Students can spend free time with whomever they choose and there is plenty of opportunity for friends who travel together to see each other and share experiences during the day.

 CAE has run young learner programmes for many years and it has always been our policy not to allow family or friends travelling together to share the same room.
 Exceptions will only be made in cases of medical necessity.
 In our experience, this may be difficult for students at first, but the end result is much more rewarding.
 It increases the harmony on the course, at the school and is better for everyone involved.
 We always see many more tears at the end of our courses when new friends are reluctant to say goodbye and travel home to the four corners of the world.